December 2005

 In this episode:

-• ‘Twas the Night Before Christmas Troll Read-Along Classics audio book featuring a psychotic Santa Claus,
+• The Night Before Christmas Troll Read-Along Classics audio book featuring a psychotic Santa Claus,

 • Courtney Love,